Goop Settled a Lawsuit Over Jade Egg Health Claims—Here's Why You Still Shouldn't Put One in Your Vagina

 Gwyneth Paltrow's Goop claimed the $66 rock can improve your sex life and balance your menstrual cycle, but experts say there's not enough science to prove it.

-First, Gwyneth Paltrow raved about vagina steaming; then her lifestyle website, Goop, wanted you to stick a $66 rock up your hoo-ha.
+First, Gwyneth Paltrow raved about vagina steaming.
+Then her lifestyle website, Goop, wanted you to stick a $66 rock up your hoo-ha.
 Now, Goop has settled a lawsuit over the unscientific health claims made to sell those rocks.

-A little background: In 2017, Goop posted a story called “Better Sex: Jade Eggs for Your Yoni,” which claimed that these eggs—supposedly an ancient “guarded secret of Chinese royalty" used by queens and concubines—harness the “power to cleanse and clear” making them “ideal for detox, too.”
+A little background: In 2017, Goop posted a story called “Better Sex: Jade Eggs for Your Yoni,” which claimed that these eggs—supposedly an ancient “guarded secret of Chinese royalty" used by queens and concubines—have the “power to cleanse and clear” making them “ideal for detox, too.”
 The article also claimed putting a jade egg into your vagina for hours at a time could improve your sex life, balance your menstrual cycle, and "intensify feminine energy," among other things.

 The jade eggs sold out.
 But according to the lawsuit, those claims were not backed by "competent and reliable scientific evidence," the LA Times reported.
 In an email to the Times, a Goop spokesperson said the company wanted to settle the suit "quickly and amicably."
 Customers who bought jade eggs between January 12 and August 31, 2017 are also eligible for a refund.

 The lawsuit means Goop can no longer make certain health claims about jade eggs, but they can still be sold.
 However, women's health experts Health spoke to say you should steer clear.
-Walking around with a rock clenched in your lady parts is just the latest addition to the list of things you shouldn’t do to your vagina
+Walking around with a rock clenched in your lady parts is just the latest addition to the list of things you shouldn’t do to your vagina.

-Dr. Streicher also worries that one of these slippery stones could actually get stuck in your vagina, and that you could potentially scratch your vaginal wall trying to retrieve it (she's seen this happen to clients with sex toys).
+Dr. Streicher also worries that one of these slippery stones could actually get stuck in your vagina, and that you could potentially scratch your vaginal wall trying to retrieve it.
+(She's seen this happen to clients with sex toys.)